 It should be noted that on other major job portals, demand for React developers is slightly higher than for Angular.
 As a Munich-based software development company, our direct B2B experience is also that there has recently been more demand for React developers than for those with a background in Angular.
 There is, however, certainly also strong demand for Angular developers.

 Of other software development frameworks, libraries and tools, Munich demand is highest for Node.js, followed by TensorFlow, .Net Core, React Native, Unity3D and Flutter.

 MySQL is the most in-demand database technologies competency in the Munich metropolitan area, followed by Elasticsearch, PostgreSQL, MongoDB, Redis and some demand for Firebase.

-As a software and web development company from Munich, we are clearly biased and definitively not an objective source of reference on who the best Munich-based software development agencies are ?.
+As a software company from Munich, we are clearly biased and definitively not an objective source of reference on who the best Munich-based software development agencies are.
 And we certainly won’t pretend to be.

 But from the point of view of an IT services provider with over 20 decades on the market, we can give some valuable insight into some of the most important filters to use when screening for a software development partner.
 The most important point to make is there is no objectively ‘best’ Munich agencies.
 There are good software development agencies, among whom there will be best fits for your company or organisation and project.

 To narrow down a shortlist of potential Munich-based software development partners, consider the following factors: